CLI Reference

 wave clean | Clean up workspaces |

-wave cleanup | Remove orphaned worktrees from .wave/workspaces/ |
+wave cleanup | Remove orphaned worktrees from .agents/workspaces/ |

 wave compose | Validate and execute pipeline sequences |